-Recent rainy and stormy weather has delayed the massive mold-removal project taking place at downtown Pensacola’s federal courthouse, according to the agency in charge of the building.
+Recent rainy and stormy weather has delayed the massive mold-removal project taking place at downtown Pensacola’s moldy federal courthouse, according to the agency in charge of the building.

 The $30.8 million project, which had been scheduled for completion in the fall of next year, will instead be finished late next year, said Adam Rondeau, spokesman for the General Services Administration.